Aber-TB/AMBoP/README.md

 ## Pipeline User Definable Parameters:

-1. DATAPATH - Directory path which contains the fastq sample data.
+1. MYPATH – Path to output directory.
+2. DATAPATH - Path to raw data (as fastq.gz files, paired reads only)
-2. REFPATH - Path to the reference mbovis genome fasta file (mbovisAF212297).
+3. REFPATH - Path to the reference mbovis genome fasta file (mbovisAF212297 – provided).
+4. AUX_TOOLS - Set path to where the aux_tools directory is.
-3. ADAPTERS - Path to the Illumina adapters for trimmomatic read trimming.
+5. ADAPTERS - Path to the Illumina adapters for Trimmomatic read trimming (provided).
-4. EXCLUDED_REGIONS - Path to the file containing delimited list of high-variable regions to be excluded.
-5. REF_FUNC_ANNO - Path to the file used to transfer EggNOG functions to SNP calls.
+6. REF_FUNC_ANNO - Path to the csv file used to transfer EggNOG functions to SNP calls.
-6. UNIQ - 'Experiment' appendix to be used in file output.
+7. UNIQ - 'Experiment' appendix to be used in file output.
-7. THREADS - Number of CPU threads to be used for each tool stage.
-8. BWA_THREADS - Number of CPU threads to be used specifically for bwa.
-9. FORWARDPATTERN - Sets the sample raw read file pattern for forward reads.
+8. FORWARDPATTERN - Sets the sample raw read file pattern for forward reads.
-10. REVERSEPATTERN - Sets the sample raw read file patterns for reverse reads.
+9. REVERSEPATTERN - Sets the sample raw read file patterns for reverse reads.
-11. MQ - SNP mapping quality.
-12. DP - SNP read depth.
-13. DP4F - Number of supporting forward reads.
-14. DP4R - Number of supporting reverse reads.
-15. SUPPORT - Percentage of reads needed to support an alternative site.
-16. CLEANUP - Sets the level of file cleanup after completed runtime.
+10. FASTQC – set to true or false – whether or not to perform FastQC quality checking on raw reads.
+11. TRIM_FASTQC - set to true or false – whether or not to perform FastQC quality checking on trimmed reads.
-17. ILLUMINACLIP - Set which adapter and other illumina-specific sequences to be cut from the read.
+12. ILLUMINACLIP - Set which adapter and other illumina-specific sequences to be cut from the read.
-18. SLIDINGWINDOW - Set sliding window size to analyse average quality of read.
+13. SLIDINGWINDOW - Set sliding window size to analyse average quality of read.
-19. MINLEN - Set minimum allowed length of read.
+14. MINLEN - Set minimum allowed length of read.
-20. AVGQUAL - Set the average quality score used to remove read.
+15. AVGQUAL - Set the average quality score used to remove read.
-21. EXCLUDE - Set the GC-rich, highly variable regions to be excluded from the SNP analysis.
-22. GENOME_TREE - Set RAxML to build trees based omn the full genome alignments.
-23. GENOME_TREE - Set RAxML to build trees based omn the full genome alignments with high-GC regions excluded from alignment.
+16. THREADS - Number of CPU threads to be used for each tool stage.
+17. BWA_THREADS - Number of CPU threads to be used specifically for bwa.
+18. MQ - SNP mapping quality.
+19. DP - SNP read depth.
+20. DP4F - Number of supporting forward reads.
+21. DP4R - Number of supporting reverse reads.
+22. SUPPORT - Percentage of reads needed to support an alternative site.
+23. SNPEFF_DB – the name of the SnpEff database (this can be one of the default SnpEff databases they provide or one readily made, check the SnpEff manual for this)
+24. CLEANUP - Sets which files to clean up after completed runtime (options are NONE, TRIMMEDREADS, BAMS, PASSEDFILES, FASTA, VARIANTS).